peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 * `JSONOptions.ConversionKind getNumberConversion()`<br>
  Gets a value indicating how JSON numbers are decoded to CBOR integers.
 * `boolean getPreserveNegativeZero()`<br>
- Gets a value indicating whether the JSON decoder should preserve the distinction between positive zero and negative zero in floating-point number formats when the decoder decodes JSON to CBOR.
 * `boolean getReplaceSurrogates() char`<br>
  Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive char s